 Oglethorpe University is committed to providing a comprehensive liberal education for all of its students.
 The University aims to produce graduates who are broadly educated in the fundamental fields of knowledge and who know how to integrate knowledge in meaningful ways.
 The Core curriculum is the clearest expression of this commitment.
 As an interdisciplinary and common learning experience spread over four years, the Core provides for students a model for integrating information and gaining knowledge throughout their academic careers.
 These courses feature the reading of a number of primary texts common to all sections of the courses and intensive discussion and frequent writing assignments.
 The program is a true curriculum in which each course in the sequence builds upon the body of themes and skills studied and cultivated in the previous courses.
-The arts (fine arts and music) and mathematics complement the course of study.
+The arts (fine arts, music and theatre) and mathematics complement the course of study.
 The sequencing of the Core courses means that all Oglethorpe students take the same Core courses at the same point in their college careers, thereby providing an opportunity for students to discuss important themes both inside and outside the classroom.
 In this way, the Core aims to create a community of learners at Oglethorpe.
 The program explicitly invites students to integrate the knowledge gained from their Core studies with their chosen major.

 The Core curriculum provides a model for integrative learning and a forum for the investigation of significant and enduring questions.

-- Knowledge of human cultures,intellectual history,the arts,mathematics,and the natural world, including
+- Knowledge of human cultures, intellectual history, the arts, mathematics, and the natural world, including

 - Study in the sciences and mathematics, social sciences, humanities, histories, and the arts